henry4k/konstrukt/README.md

 tup.config files.

-## Licence and copyright
+## License and copyright

 Copyright © Henry Kielmann

-Apoapsis is licensed under the MIT license, which can be found in the `LICENCE` file.
+Apoapsis is licensed under the MIT license, which can be found in the `LICENSE` file.

-The project comes bundled with a number of dependencies, each with its own licence.
+The project comes bundled with a number of dependencies, each with its own license.
-See their respective readme and licence files in the `third-party` folder for details.
+See their respective readme and license files in the `third-party` folder for details.